Scripture Passage: John 13:34

 In this passage, Jesus uses the example of foot-washing to symbolize sanctification.
 As Jesus washed the dirt from their feet, He spoke of the spiritual defilement in their lives so that they may understand what it meant to be cleansed from within.

 Once we are saved, we are always saved—we are totally cleansed from the inside out, white as snow.
 But we live in a dirty, grimy world and sometimes we need to have our spiritual feet washed; this is called sanctification.

 As Jesus demonstrates in this passage, we show love to each other by encouraging sanctification.
 We show this with humility, steadfastness, and service, just as Jesus did.

-Do you exhibit selfless, steadfast, serving, sanctifying love to others?
+Do you exhibit a selfless, steadfast, serving, sanctifying love to others?
 As you study Scripture today, ask God to reveal ways for you to show Christ-like love to others.